apop880/SmartThings-Button/README.md

 one button.
 Buttons connected via ZHA or the SmartThings Hub integration are supported, but configuration is slightly different in each case.

-The app currently only works with lights, but additional domains (switches, covers, media players) are on the roadmap, and feature requests are welcome.
+The app works with lights, light groups, input_booleans, and switches.
+Feature requests are welcome.
 One of three things are possible for each button interaction:

-* Toggle: Toggles a light on/off.
+* Toggle: Toggles an entity on/off.
+For lights, the brightness defaults to 60% and a color temperature of 2700K when turned on.
-* Brightness: Sets the light brightness to a pre-defined level.
+* Brightness (Lights only): Sets the light brightness to a pre-defined level.
 If the light's brightness is over 50%, the new brightness will be 15%; otherwise the new brightness will be 60%.
 These settings are on the roadmap to be user-configurable.
-* Color: Cycle through a user-defined list of colors.
+* Color (Lights only): Cycle through a user-defined list of colors.

 ## App configuration